Lifestyle

 1. What should I do if my helper breaks an expensive item?

-You should not deduct the cost from her salary, as MOM regulations generally prohibit salary deductions for accidental damage or mistakes made during work.
-Instead, document the damage immediately with photos and locate the original purchase receipt.
+You should not deduct the cost from her salary, as MOM regulations prohibit salary deductions for accidental damage or mistakes made during work.

 2. What does domestic helper insurance cover?

-Beyond the mandatory medical requirements set by the Ministry of Manpower (MOM), a comprehensive plan provides several financial protections for the employer:
+Beyond the mandatory requirements set by the Ministry of Manpower (MOM), a comprehensive plan like Income's Domestic Helper Insurance provides the following benefits (depending on the type of plan and add-on selected):

 3. Is maid insurance compulsory in Singapore?

-Yes.
 MOM requires all employers to maintain medical and personal accident insurance for their helpers.
 You must have at least $60,000 per year for hospitalisation and surgery, and $60,000 for personal accident coverage.
-It is the employer's responsibility to ensure the policy is active before the Work Permit is issued.

 4. How do I make a maid insurance claim in Singapore?